SunkenInTime/hugo-theme-charlolamode/content/privacy-policies/grade-aid-privacy-policy.md

 # description: A mobile to-do and notes app available on both the Play Store and App Store.
 type: page
 topic: Support
-image: "/images/grade-aid-banner.jpg"
+image: "/images/grade-aid-icon.jpg"
 ---
 **Privacy Policy**

-Sunken In Time built the Grade Aid app as an Open Source app.
+Sunken In Time built the Grade Aid app as personal project.
 This SERVICE is provided by Sunken In Time at no cost and is intended for use as is.
 Grade Aid or HC Grade Aid is not associated or sponsored by Howard County Public School System and is a personal project.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.